-School One is a pioneer in rethinking high school graduation to emphasize student mastery and demonstration of knowledge and skills.
+School One in Providence RI is a pioneer in rethinking high school graduation to emphasize student mastery and demonstration of knowledge and skills.
 At School One we begin with the knowledge, independence and abilities we know students will need to be successful in college, at work and as positive members of their community.
 Every student has opportunities to develop their voice, uncover their passions and increase their responsibility for their own growth.

 - completing all required coursework including credits in English, mathematics, science, U.S. history, social studies, visual and/or performing arts, health / physical education and a series of electives.